datazip-inc/olake-docs/SOP.md

 - **Purpose**: Provides the search functionality for the documentation and blog.
 - **Configuration**: Algolia is configured in the `themeConfig.algolia` section of `docusaurus.config.js`.
 This includes the App ID, API Key, and Index Name.
+- **Updates**: Algolia DocSearch crawler visits website once every 24 hours to index the content, It uses the sitemap to discover the pages (https://olake.io/sitemap.xml) , when we push changes to master branch , github actions deploys those changes and then sitemap will be updated as algolia crawler will reindex the changes within 24 hours , search results will also be updated .

 #### 4.8.2 Analytics